Scott Peters (politician)

 Scott Harvey Peters (born June 17, 1958) is an American lawyer and politician serving as the U.S. representative from California's 50th congressional district since 2023, previously representing the 52nd congressional district from 2013 to 2023.
 His district includes both coastal and central portions of San Diego, as well as the suburbs of Poway and Coronado.

-A member of the Democratic Party, Peters served two terms on the San Diego City Council from 2000 to 2008, and was the first person to hold the post of president of the city council (2006–2008).
-He also served as a commissioner for the Unified Port of San Diego before becoming a member of Congress.
+A member of the Democratic Party, Peters served two terms on the San Diego City Council from 2000 to 2008, and was the first person to hold the post of president of the city council from 2006 to 2008.
+He served as a commissioner for the Unified Port of San Diego before becoming a member of Congress.

 Early life, education, and legal career

 Peters was born in 1958 in Springfield, Ohio.
 He was raised in Michigan.
-His father was a Lutheran minister and his mother was a homemaker.
+His father was a Lutheran minister, and his mother was a homemaker.
 Peters has said that he took out student loans and participated in his school's work-study program, through which he was given jobs answering phones and cleaning pigeon cages.
-He received his undergraduate degree from Duke University.
+He received his undergraduate degree from Duke University in 1980.

-Peters served as an economist on the staff of the U.S. Environmental Protection Agency (EPA), then earned a J.D. degree from the New York University School of Law.
+Peters served as an economist on the staff of the U.S. Environmental Protection Agency (EPA), then earned a J.D. degree from the New York University School of Law (’84).
 Before his election to the city council, he worked as a deputy county counsel for San Diego County and as an attorney in private practice focusing on environmental law.
 He gained notability in a lawsuit against a local shipbuilder.